kubedb/docs/docs/guides/druid/quickstart/overview/index.md

 ### Access the web console

-We can also access the [web console](https://druid.apache.org/docs/latest/operations/web-console) of Druid database from any browser by port-forwarding the routers in the same way shown in the aforementioned step.
+We can also access the [web console](https://druid.apache.org/docs/latest/operations/web-console) of Druid database from any browser by port-forwarding the routers in the same way shown in the aforementioned step or directly using the `External-IP` if the router service type is `LoadBalancer`.

 Now hit the `http://localhost:8888` from any browser, and you will be prompted to provide the credential of the druid database.
 By following the steps discussed below, you can get the credential generated by the KubeDB operator for your Druid database.